justinhchae/stocks/README.md

 ## LSTM PyTorch Methodology

-* Parse data for each trading day into windows of size 15 and increment step size by 1
+* Parse data for each trading day into windows of size 15 and increment step size by 1; ; consume batched data from PyTorch DataLoader objects

 * Example: train on data for from index 0 to 14 and predict the value at index 15, then increment window size from [1:15] and predict index at 16, and so on.